sermon: What Is the Work of God Now? (Part Two)

 God warned them to not learn the way of the heathen.
 But they would turn right around and do it anyway, to their own detriment.
-Okay.
 Now fast-forward to 1986, 1987, 1988, 1989.
 Was the Worldwide Church of God learning the way of the heathen and introducing those teachings—those doctrinal concepts—into the system given by God?
-It's exactly the same pattern!
-We think we're so modern sometimes.
+It is exactly the same pattern!
+We think we are so modern sometimes.

-And even though we have the spirit of God, and even though we have made the New Covenant with God, human nature is right below the surface, ready to push itself in and make itself felt.
+And even though we have the Spirit of God, and even though we have made the New Covenant with God, human nature is right below the surface, ready to push itself in and make itself felt.
 It very quickly moves to syncretize with the world—just like Israel did, just like the Worldwide did.
 They went so far as to send their ministers to Protestant seminaries.
-That's a "headscratcher."
-It's no wonder that this happened—but we have all been affected by it to some degree.
+That is a "headscratcher."
+It is no wonder that this happened—but we have all been affected by it to some degree.

 The unspoken implication is that if Jesus was preaching to the Gentiles, they would repent.
-The unspoken implication is: Israel, why aren't you repenting?
+The unspoken implication is: Israel, why are you not repenting?
 They are hardheaded.
 They are stiffnecked.
 Those are our fathers.
 How much of the attitude of that pagan system that was introduced into the Worldwide Church of God was absorbed and is still driving the splitting?
-I don't know the answer to that, but that attitude is still there.
+I do not know the answer to that, but that attitude is still there.

 This is the same pattern.
 This is the same God working.
 He followed the same general pattern with the church as He did with Israel.
 So we have no wherewithal to brag before God.
-We are the descendents of a rebellious stock.
-The reason the Old Testament is preserved for us is so that we DON'T follow the same general paths.
+We are the descendants of a rebellious stock.
+The reason the Old Testament is preserved for us is so that we do not follow the same general paths.
 But we did.

-Let's extract another principle from here.
-These people had put their trust that they would be all right in the principle that they were "in the church."
+Let us extract another principle from here.
+These people had put their trust that they would be alright in the principle that they were "in the church."
 The Temple was right there.
 They could look at it and God dwelt there—therefore they were close to God.
 Why does God mention these sins?
 Because they were guilty.

 Paul shows very clearly in Romans 7 that human nature remains with us even though we are converted.
 It is always just below the surface, aggressively forcing sin into the choices of our lives.
 And in the midst of all this, what is being overlooked is that the church was dividing—and divided while it was preaching the gospel to the world.
-If the preaching of the gospel was going to pull us together, why didn't it HOLD us together?
+If the preaching of the gospel was going to pull us together, why did it not hold us together?